 While playing the game over and over through practice will help fundamental skills, putting time in at the gym or track will increase your strength, speed, core, and vertical.

 As a volleyball player, increasing your vertical can improve numerous volleyball skills including attacking, blocking, serving, and even defense.

-Here are ten tips and workouts to increase your vertical, and a lot of them will contain what it takes to get that vertical up: jumping.
+Here are seven tips and workouts to increase your vertical, and a lot of them will contain what it takes to get that vertical up: jumping.
 Some people will already have a high vertical, and for others more work can be put in to create a higher jump.